All Episodes

 So these are people who are just entities who are just trying to help you to do what they did, and that is to perfect your soul and to be able to then either ascend or remain a guide yourself.

-And so that's what Spirit Guides are, but they are perfect forms of energy that we eventually will be.
+But they are perfect forms of energy that we eventually will be.

-The difference between what I'm saying and what the medieval church said way back a thousand years ago or so is that they feel that angels were on a different level, messengers of God that never were human, on a different convergent evolution, and never had a corporal or physical body.
+The difference between what I'm saying and what the medieval church said way back a thousand years ago or so is that they feel that angels are on a different level, messengers of God that never were human, on a different convergent evolution, and never had a corporal or physical body.

 And see, I disagree with that.